Kanchenjunga Circuit Trek – North and South Base Camp Trek - 21 Days

 Itinerary Note

 Our standard itinerary may vary due to unforeseen circumstances like flight delays, weather changes, or health concerns.
 We advise arriving a day early to rest and prepare, with extra buffer days for international flights.
 The itinerary serves as a guideline and can be adjusted based on client preferences, fitness levels, and ground realities.
-If you're not satisfied or have an alternative plan please feel free to discuss it with us By Clicking :- ASK QUESTION or CUSTOMIZE YOUR TRIP.What's Included / Excluded
+If you're not satisfied or have an alternative plan please feel free to discuss it with us By Clicking :- ASK QUESTION or CUSTOMIZE YOUR TRIP.Join Fixed Departure

 Fixed Departure Note